 - research complies with all applicable laws, policies and regulations.

 An Institutional Review Board (IRB) is a federally mandated panel that is charged with overseeing the protection of human participants in research.
 Stanford has eight IRBs, seven that review medical research and one that reviews non-medical research.

 At Stanford, the IRBs are formally known as Administrative Panels for the Protection of Human Subjects.
 The IRBs are part of the Research Compliance Office and derive their authority from the Office of the Vice Provost and Dean of Research.
 They are a major component of the Human Research Protection Program (HRPP).
 The HRPP is made up of many Stanford component organizations who share a common goal of excellence in protecting human participants in Stanford research.

 The HRPP complies with federal, state, and local regulations, and Stanford policies.
-It is accredited by the American Association of Human Research Protection Programs (AAHRPP).
+It is accredited by the Association for the Accreditation of Human Research Protection Programs (AAHRPP).

 The IRBs oversee research for the following institutions:

 - Veterans Administration Palo Alto Health Care Services (VAPAHCS) and

 - Palo Alto Veterans Institute for Research (PAVIR).